-I am currently the Chair of Governors and have been on the Governing Body for 12 years and I am the Link Governor for children who are eligible for Pupil Premium and for Target setting across the school.
+I am currently the Chair of Governors and have been on the Governing Body for 14 years and I am the Link Governor for children who are eligible for Pupil Premium, Safeguarding and for Target setting across the school.
 I became involved with the school when my children attended the junior school, when Mr Milne was the head teacher.
-I work full time for the NHS and enjoy working with Miss Everitt, the Governors and the whole team that make up Mosspits Lane Primary School.
+I work full time for the NHS and enjoy working with Mrs Corbett, the Governors and the whole team that make up Mosspits Lane Primary School.

 I have been a Governor since 2012 when I was elected onto the Governing Body as a Parent Governor.
 My daughter attended the school before leaving for secondary school in 2014.
 Following her departure, I became a Community Governor.
 Following reconstitution of the Governing Body, I became a Co-opted Governor.

 My professional background for many years was in Banking and Insurance.
 Many of my roles involved the implementation of company policies, procedures, training and internationally recognised quality standards.
 More recently I became a Childminder, a role that I am passionate about.
 I am a learning mentor for new Childminders and have served as Secretary of my local Childminding Network and was elected as Chair of the Liverpool Childminding Association by my peers.

 I am the Link Governor for English and am extremely proud that Mosspits was awarded the Liverpool Reading Gold Quality Mark.
 I am also involved with the maintenance of the school website.

 I have been a governor at Mosspits school for 7 years.
 I work as a Civil Servant.
 I am partially retired.
 I enjoy running and cycling.
 To date I have completed 11 marathons.
 I am link governor for Health & Safety.
 At work I am the union Health & Safety Secretary.
 I have almost completed an Occupational Health, Safety & the Environment Diploma course.